SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The bottom of the dialog shows all data points of the selected object.
 Select the data points you want to show in the data explorer.
 Click "Add" to add all selected data points to the list of data points.

-### Changing data point visualisation
+### Changing data point visualization

-To change the data point visualisation, change the properties below the diagram.
+To change the data point visualization, change the properties below the diagram.

-The entry fields are designed to specify a precise time period to visualise:
+The entry fields are designed to specify a precise time period to visualize:

 * Left field: Start time of x-axis